smucclaw/eu-ai-act/act.md

 *Article 71 Penalties*

 1. In compliance with the terms and conditions laid down in this Regulation, Member States shall lay down the rules on penalties, including administrative fines, applicable to infringements of this Regulation and shall take all measures necessary to ensure that they are properly and effectively implemented.
 The penalties provided for shall be effective, proportionate, and dissuasive.
-They shall take into particular account the interests of small-scale providers and start-up and their economic viability.
+They shall take into particular account the interests of SME providers, including start-up, and their economic viability.

 2. The Member States shall notify the Commission of those rules and of those measures and shall notify it, without delay, of any subsequent amendment affecting them.